 These seven guidelines for increasing the effectiveness of the wish list technique are be as positive and specific as possible, respect your partner’s requests as being important, respond to different requests on different days, put your lists in a visible place, record the date on the chart when your partner responds to a request, do what your partner requests whether or not you feel hopeful about the future, and revise your list as you learn more about yourself and your relationship.

-As we discussed in Track 2, the hurt partner shoulders a disproportionate share of the burden of recovery once an affair is revealed.
+As we discussed in Section 2, the hurt partner shoulders a disproportionate share of the burden of recovery once an affair is revealed.
 While both partners may struggle to make sense of what happened, the hurt partner in many cases has a harder burden to bear.
-In my experience, hurt partners generally struggle with controlling their obsessions, calming the rage triggered by the sense of rejection, restoring a lost sense of self, risking being vulnerable and intimate again, and working towards forgiveness.
+In my experience, hurt partners generally struggle with controlling their obsessions, calming the rage triggered by the sense of rejection, restoring a lost sense of self, risking being vulnerable and intimate again, and working toward forgiveness.

 In contrast, I find that the unfaithful partner typically wants the whole business to be done with.
-Remember Ellen from Track 7?
-Ellen stated, “I’ve confessed, apologized, and promised fidelity!
+Remember Ellen from Section 7?
+Ellen stated, "I’ve confessed, apologized, and promised fidelity!
 Why can’t Kevin trust me already?
 I feel cleansed, relieved, stronger.
-Why can’t this be done with?!”
+Why can’t this be done with?!"

-Clearly, a good starting place for most couples who have committed to overcoming an infidelity crisis is the low-cost behavior Trust Enhancing Chart, as we discussed on the last track.
+Clearly, a good starting place for most couples who have committed to overcoming an infidelity crisis is the low-cost behavior Trust Enhancing Chart, as we discussed in the last section.
 But some couples may find that these low-cost behavioral changes alone are not sufficient to help the hurt partner regain trust.
 In these cases the unfaithful partner may need to commit to higher-cost behavioral change in order to demonstrate their commitment to the relationship.

 Joel and Patricia had been married for nearly thirty years.
 Joel had a long history of one-night stands.
 Joel and Patricia sought counseling after Patricia returned early one night to find Joel in bed with his latest lover.
 When Patricia had shared her humiliation with her closest friend, she found that everyone in her community already knew about Joel’s continuing infidelity.